tim-harding/resume/resume.typ

 #head([Neophyte], "https://github.com/tim-harding/neophyte", [Rust, WebGPU])

-A WebGPU-rendered Neovim GUI, written in Rust.
+A WebGPU-rendered Neovim GUI.
 In addition to visual enhancements over the terminal experience, such as animations and smooth scrolling, it also provides a Lua API, allowing users to easily script and customize the interface.
 #v(0.75em)

 #head([Community Chess], "https://github.com/tim-harding/community_chess", [Python, SQLite])

-A collaborative chess game on Reddit, moderated by a Python bot.
-Users can submit and vote on move suggestions, and the bot will periodically play the top move and submit an image of the new position.
+A collaborative chess game, run by a moderation bot on Reddit.
+Users can submit and vote on move suggestions, and the bot will periodically play the top move, posting an image of the new position.
 #v(0.75em)

 #head([Kradical], "https://github.com/tim-harding/Kradical", [Rust, TypeScript, Svelte])

-Utilities for working with the EDRDG Japanese dictionary, including text encoding converters, parsers, a REST API server with an access API in TypeScript, and a dictionary website created with Svelte.
+Utilities for working with the EDRDG Japanese dictionary, including text encoding converters, parsers, a REST API server with a TypeScript client library, and a dictionary website created with Svelte.